-There’s no doubt that DevOps is now mainstream.
+For me, there’s no doubt that DevOps is now mainstream and complementary to ITIL.
 But, if it has yet to take hold within your organization, where should your organization start with DevOps?
 Or, alternatively, if your organization has already started its DevOps journey, what else should it be doing to increase the probability of its efforts realizing the expected benefits of introducing the new ways of working?

 8 Starting with DevOps Tips

 - Ensure that everyone involved understands what DevOps is.
 Plus, what DevOps isn’t.
 For instance, collectively understanding that DevOps isn’t simply the purchase of the latest DevOps tools.
 Instead, it’s about changing how work gets done.

 - Appreciate that there isn’t a single route to DevOps success.
 That as with IT service management (ITSM) best practice, it’s a case of taking what will work for your organization and, importantly, to use it in the best way for your organization.
 It’s definitely not the case of simply reading a how to do DevOps book.
 Instead, seek out real DevOps successes that can be used to help guide your organization’s own DevOps journey, tailoring to suit your own wants and needs.

 - Ensure that your organization is ready for DevOps.
 Importantly, understand where your organization currently is versus where it needs to be.
 There are third-party assessment services available.
 For example, DevOps Research and Assessment (DORA) uses its annual State of DevOps Report findings to help organizations to assess where they are.
 Or you can start with the DORA DevOps Quick Check (which takes 30 seconds to complete).

 - Be prepared to reorganize for the new way of working.
 This is likely to involve reorganizing teams and people around applications/services rather than traditional IT functional capabilities.
 With each team then responsible for everything related to their particular application/service.